 |Maximum distance from the sun||94.5 million miles (152 million kilometers)|

 - The most common and easy proof of the round shape of the Earth is the observation of the sunset.

-- At the ground floor of our homes, the sun set quickly, however, at the same time, it is visible on the upper floor.
+- On the ground floor of our homes, the sun set quickly, however, at the same time, it is visible on the upper floor.

 - If the Earth had a flattened shape, there would be no sun visibility at any altitude once it had set.

-- Photos of the Earth taken from the International Space Station is the biggest proof.
+- Photos of the Earth taken from the International Space Station are the biggest proof.

 34. Life On Planet Earth

 - Microfossils evidence reveals that life on the planet Earth began about 3.465 billion years ago.